naerhy/snow-crash/level04/resources/README.md

 x(param("x"));
 ```

-By analyzing the script, we can quickly understand that it defines a subroutine which receives a parameter and pass it with the `echo` command right after.
+We analyze the script, and quickly understand that it defines a subroutine which receives a parameter and pass it with the `echo` command right after.
-It imports the [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) interface to process HTTP requests, and gets the query parameter `x` which is then passed to the subroutine.
+It imports the **CGI** interface to process HTTP requests, and gets the query parameter `x` which is then passed to the subroutine.
-The line `# localhost:4747` could also be a hint: maybe this script is already running on our machine?
-Let's check that.
+The line `# localhost:4747` could also be a hint: the script is probably running on our machine.

 ```bash
 level04@SnowCrash:~$ netstat -tulpn | grep LISTEN